jhpyle/docassemble/_docs/development.md

-It may seem like a waste of time to write a computer program to test two scenarios when it would be much faster to simply test the two scenarios manually, and if they work right, you could assume that the tests do not need to be run again.
+It may seem like a waste of time to write a computer program to test two scenarios when it would be much faster to simply test the two scenarios manually, and if they work right, conclude that the feature works and will continue to work.
 However, writing out the test scripts is worthwhile because test scripts can then be run in the future in an automated fashion to prevent "regression."
 Very often, bugs in software come from features that used to work but that stop